Goodness: Virtue and the Flourishing of the Human Soul

 2-2:45 p.m. | Breakout 4

-Stephanie Wilbur “Good Enchantment: Introducing Poetry to Children” *Alexandra Gonzalez “The Greats”
+Stephanie Wilbur “Good Enchantment: Introducing Poetry to Children” *Alexandra Gonzalez “Goodness and Greatness: A Workshop on What makes a Great great?”

 Dr. Scott Postma “Education, Culture, and Human Flourishing: Recovering Christian Humanism for a Post-Christian Culture”